MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 The payload sample is an example of the fields that can be included in an API request for a purchase, account creation, or account login event, and can be used in your rule.

 The payload sample is provided as an example and may not accurately reflect the data you send to Fraud Protection.
-For example, the sample may include information fields you do not send, and may not include custom data fields that you do send.
+For example, the sample may include fields you do not send, and may not include custom data fields that you do send.
 You can, however, still use these custom fields in your rules as you would any other payload variable.

-You can modify the sample payload, or copy and paste your own payload sample into the Sample panel, to better reflect the data you send to Fraud Protection and want to add to your rules.

-You can also [evaluate](rules.md#evaluate-a-rule) a custom rule against this sample.
-However, when you change the payload, it has no impact on which data you are sending or not sending.

 ##### Score Sample

 The score sample contains the scores generated from Fraud Protection’s AI models.
 You can reference these score variables in rules after the associated AI model generating the score has run.
-For example, you can use @botscore only after the bot evaluation has run, and @riskscore can be used only after the risk evaluation has run.
-For more information see [clauses](rules.md#clauses).
+For example, you can use **@botScore** only after the bot evaluation has run, and **@riskScore** only after the risk evaluation has run.
+For more information see  [Clauses](rules.md#clauses).

-The values for each score in the score sample can be modified in order to test how your rule works with different score values.
-For information on how to evaluate your rule against the sample payload and sample scores, see [Evaluate a rule](rules.md#evaluate-a-rule).
+#### Edit the sample
+In order to test that your rule works as expected on a variety of events, you can modify the sample and [evaluate your rule](rules.md#evaluate-example) against it.
+All values in both the payload sample and score sample can be modified.
+However, when you change a sample, it does not affect which data yousend or do not send to Fraud Protection.

+Any changes you make to a sample are saved and become a part of the rule.
+This means that if someone else accesses the sample, it will include changes you made.
+To undo all changes that have ever been made to the sample at any time, by anyone, click **Revert**.

 ### Conditions